Swami Ramanand Tirtha

 Swami Ramanand Tirtha (or Teerth; IAST: Svāmi Rāmanand Tīrta; 3 October 1903 – 22 January 1972) was an Indian politician, freedom fighter, educator and social activist who led the Hyderabad liberation struggle during the reign of Osman Ali Khan, the last Nizam of Hyderabad State.
 Swami Ramanand Tirtha was the principal leader of the Hyderabad State Congress.
 Before taking Sanyasa, his family name was Vyenkatesh Bhagvanrao Khedgikar.

 Family

 Despite taking Sannyassa or the pledge of renunciation, Swami Ramananda continued to work with the members of the Khedgikar family on his paternal side.
 His younger brother Bhimrao Bhagvanrao Khedgikar was a renowned educator who settled in the town of Ambajogai, Maharashtra on Swamiji's suggestion and worked with Swami Ramananda to help establish the Shri Yogeshwari Shikshan Sanstha.
-Other members of the family include Dr. Shirish Bhimrao Khedgikar and Dr.Dilip Bhimrao Khedgikar.
-The Son of Dr. Shirish Bhimrao Khedgikar, Shamil Shirish Khedgikar, is an alumnus of School Planning and Architecture Delhi and Cornell University, where he pursued graduate studies in Urban Planning.
-Since Swami Ramananda had no next of kin, these members of the family have continued working towards preserving Swami Ramananda Tirth's legacy of providing education to rural and underprivileged communities as members of the Swami Ramananda Tirth Trust and the Swami Ramananda Tirth Rural Institute.
+Since Swami Ramananda had no next of kin, members of his family have continued working towards preserving Swami Ramananda Tirth's legacy of providing education to rural and underprivileged communities as members of the Swami Ramananda Tirth Trust and the Swami Ramananda Tirth Rural Institute.